kadamandersson/kadamandersson.github.io/index.md

 ### Master thesis students supervised 2025 by my students or close collegues

 - **Jacob Ljungberg** is working on decentralized control of drones for the purpose of relaying communication.
-Supervised by Mika Persson at Saab/Chalmers.
+Supervised by Mika Persson at Saab/Chalmers and partly myself.

 - **Benjamin Elm Jonsson** and **Bekir Fazlija** are working on deep learning solvers for stochastic differential games.
 Supervised by Per Ljung at Saab and Kristoffer Andersson at the university of Verona.